rricharz/tek4010-pidp8i/README.md

 These are OS/8 compatible plot files for the Tektronix 4010, 4014.
 They have been converted using tektoOS8.
 To display them, use TYPEP8 (see above).

 **tektoOS8 directory**

 tektoOS8 is a small conversion program to convert normal Tektronix 4010/4014 plot files to a format compatible with OS/8.
 They can only be displayed using TYPEP8 (see above).

+Use it as follows

+	tektoOS8 filename

+where filename is the name of the file to convert, without extension.
+The program will convert filename.plt to filename.p8.

 **Floppy_images directory**